LeonSaal/TGA-FTIR-hyphenation-tool-kit/2DO.md

   - select profile on init?
   - or move init operations to separate methods (e.g. `load_sample`)?
   - add profile to ``Worklist``
+  - what if not all data is available for all sample for a certain profile?
+    - $\rightarrow$ number of columns doesn't match number of supplied names
+    - $\rightarrow$ don't allow lists, only dicts for clear assignment
+  - warning if profile doesn't match data

 ## Correction
 - add synthetic baseline